Talking about the possibility of complications after your breast augmentation can be a bit... scary.

 But- there are a few things that can increase your risk of experiencing a problematic post-op bleed:

-- Drinking alcohol before surgery - as tempting as it may be to have a grown-up grape-based drink to settle any pre-op nerves or excitement it's not worth the risk... alcohol thins the blood.
+Drinking alcohol before your breast augmentation - as tempting as it may be to have a grown-up grape-based drink to settle any pre-op nerves or excitement it's not worth the risk... alcohol thins the blood.

-Your surgeon will do their best during surgery to minimize any bleeding (and may place drains after surgery if bleeding does occur so that it doesn't cause any problems).
+Your surgeon will do their best during surgery to minimize any bleeding (and may place drains after your breast augmentation if bleeding does occur so that it doesn't cause any problems).

 Bleeding vessels will be cauterized (with an electrical current, which forms a clot - a normal body response) during surgery.
 When you're healing these clots can fall off (either by themselves or because you've over-exerted yourself), which makes blood vessels start bleeding again.

-A hematoma can occur slowly (within several weeks after your surgery) or appear like wild fire (immediately following surgery).
+A hematoma can occur slowly (within several weeks after your breast augmentation) or appear like wild fire (immediately following surgery).

 If you experience any of the following it's important you contact your surgeon for advice: